-A traffic analysis (R&S 2019) that analyzed operational traffic impacts was prepared for the project to determine if operations would degrade the performance of the circulation system per the requirements of Policy 36.
+A traffic letter report (McIntosh 2019) that analyzed operational traffic impacts was prepared for the project to determine if operations would degrade the performance of the circulation system per the requirements of Policy 36.
 Policy 36 of the Circulation Element of the MBGP requires the City to prevent streets and intersections from degrading below a level of service C, where possible, through dedication of adjacent right-of-way, access improvements, or an area-wide impact fee.
 In addition, the Subdivision Ordinance requires all onsite street improvements and a proportional share of boundary street improvements to be built at the time the property is developed.
-The traffic analysis concluded that one intersection and four roadway segments identified in the table below would need improvements by the year 2035: